FAQ: migration campaign

 Some questions and answers about our migration campaign.

-It’s true that, too often, migration has ended up disproportionately affecting areas already impoverished and marginalised.
-Clearly this can cause problems which are not the fault of migrants but rather, a problem of inequality and under-investment within the UK as well as down to a lack of workers’ rights.
+The fact that some parts of the UK are impoverished and services are under-funded is not the fault of migrants but rather, a problem of inequality and under-investment within the UK as well as down to a lack of workers’ rights.
 Again, the answer lies in government policy, not blaming migrants: a clearer plan for how to settle migrants, a better spread of investment around the country and, crucially, better laws on workers’ rights so that unscrupulous employers can’t use migrants to undercut other workers.

 We believe freedom of movement should be a right for everybody.
 In light of Brexit, there have been increasing concerns over these rights for both UK citizens wanting to travel, live and work in the EU, and for EU nationals in the UK.
 Global Justice Now has been working with campaign group Another Europe is Possible to push for as many elements of EU freedom of movement to remain as possible after Brexit.
 We ultimately want to extend freedom of movement to people from countries outside the EU as part of a much more just world, but we won’t achieve that if we start by dismantling the freedom of movement that we have.